 The Correspondence Art digital library exposes a variety of intimate, postal themed works selected from collections housed in the Flaxman Library Special Collections.
 Included are examples of artists’ stamps, mail art, artists’ letters, and similar works.
 Some were collected fresh from the press or the artist’s hand.
 Others are well-marked by their travels.
 They provide a glimpse into some of the international networking practices of artists during the late twentieth century, prior to the widespread availability of the internet.

 The Artists' Postage Stamp Collection contains hundreds of examples of "Artistamps" from around the world.
+Among them are works by key individuals from the network of Mail Artists including Anna Banana, Vittore Baroni, John Held Jr., Carlo Pittore, Ryosuke Cohen, and Chuck Welch.
 This Collection reflects a range of approaches to the form, from individual stamps that passed undetected through the postal service, to stamps used to adorn envelopes and postcards, and full sheets of unsent perforated stamps.

 The Mail Art Collection includes correspondence art from all over the world.
 Parts of this collection, which also includes exhibition catalogues and reference books, were donated by long-time American mail artist, Dorothy Patrick Harris (a.k.a.
 Arto Posto).